MirosBL45/jovic-dev/README.md

 styled with file.module.css and file.module.scss

-Fetch data on the client using a third-party library SWR Used MongoDB and Mongoose for data on server side
+Fetch data on the client using a third-party library SWR -> https://swr.vercel.app/

+Used MongoDB and Mongoose for data on server side -> https://www.mongodb.com/

-Created Schema for User and Post with Mongoose in project
+Created Schema for User and Post with Mongoose in project -> https://mongoosejs.com/

+For authentication of users is used NextAuth -> https://authjs.dev/

+For GoogleProvider used Google Console from -> https://cloud.google.com/